FaraC-scripts/Toolbox/README.md

 Record a character's motivations.

 This command uses a __compound request__.
 The first part of the request must be the __character identifier__.
-The identifier can be the character's name, or it can be descriptive, e.g., _the assassin trying to stab me_.
+The identifier can be the character's name, or it can be descriptive, e.g., _the hero of the realm_.
 Then, you may optionally include a semicolon followed by _instructions_ on what the motive should be.

 > /u __Edward__; _regarding the Queen's peril_